DK-Hostmaster/mailform-service-specification/README_3.04.md

 If section 6 is not filled in, section 5 will automatically be copied into section 6.

-Section 7-12 is about DNSSEC and shall only be put to use of the keyholder (section 7) and up to 5 keysets (sections 8-12) should be appointed to the domain from the time of set up.

-DK Domain Version Number: 5.00en
+DK Domain Version Number: 3.04en
 Field types [CPAI]

 | Field                           | C | P | A | I | Description |